Trail accessibility reports for certain trails in East Bay Regional Park District parklands

 - Recreation Programs

 - Interim Policy: Use of Other Power-driven Mobility Devices

 Each month, wheelchair hiker and motivational speaker, Bob Coomber, aka 4WheelBob, will offer several lively write-ups on his favorite East Bay Regional Park District hiking trails.

 - A Wheelchair Rider's Guide to the San Fancisco Bay and Nearby Coast: Divided by region, the guide gives driving directions, trail descriptions, difficulty level, facilities available, interesting historic facts, wildlife viewing opportunities and lots more.
 This guide is available free of charge by calling 510-286-1015.

 Our Family and Group campgrounds offer ADA Accessible campsites.
 There are tent or RV hook-up sites, and may include tables, drinking fountains and bathrooms.
 Please visit our camping page for more information about the sites.

 Trail Accessibility Reports contain information related to trail length, type, uses, a short description, cumulative elevation change, typical grade and surface, and any hazards or obstructions.
 The goal is to provide valuable information so that park users can judge for themselves whether a particular trail is suitable to meet their needs.

 - To read these reports, visit the Trail Accessibility Reports page.

-Beach wheelchairs are available at four Regional Parks swimming lakes and one state beach:
+Beach wheelchairs are available at the following swimming lakes and beaches:

 - Contra Loma in Antioch